Alfie432/ArduinoTempSensor/README.md

 ### A simple program that shows the temperature in C and humidity on a LCD display

+# I've replaced the DHT11 with a TMP36, this is not correct wiring on the TMP36, it is the correct wiring for DHT11, the TMP36 is just there as a placeholder because TinkerCAD doesn't have it

 Components used:
 - Arduino Uno R3
 - DHT11 Module